RBCM@outside Sharing Nature with Children

 Whether you’re checking curriculum info on your couch or tackling schoolwork on your tablet, we’ve got plenty of ways for you to explore BC’s natural history and human history.

-RBCM @ Home (Office Hours) is online support just for educators (including parents at home!).
+RBCM @ Home (Office Hours) is support just for educators (including parents at home)!
 Royal BC Museum learning staff will be on hand at each session to walk educators through the museum and archives’ online resources and answer questions.
 RBCM @ Home (Office Hours) takes place every second Monday and Friday.
 We’ll offer live support through Zoom and by phone during Office Hours.

 RBCM@Home (Kids)